kuhnandrasgabor/CV/sections/experience/pzartech/pzartech-webdev-mention_en.md

-I was in charge of developing a web-based data management system, focusing on MRO and industrial clients, enhanced by Ai search tools.
+I was in charge of developing a web-based data management system, focusing on MRO and industrial clients, enhanced by Ai vision search tools and chatbots.